 If you just cut the cord and are looking to keep TV costs low, you might not have the luxury of picking any streaming service you want.

 Luckily for you, the ubiquity of streaming apps gives you a wide range of choices.
-While there are tons to choose from, Netflix, Hulu, and Amazon Prime are the most popular and offer the best content.
+While there are tons to choose from, Netflix, Hulu, Amazon Prime, and HBO Max are the most popular and offer the best content.

 In the grand scheme of things, all three are relatively similar, but knowing the differences can help you choose which service is best for you.

-What Makes Netflix, Hulu, and Amazon Prime Similar?
+What Makes Netflix, Hulu, Amazon Prime, and HBO Similar?

 On the surface, all three are basic streaming platforms meaning you get access to thousands of hours of content anywhere you have an internet connection.
 Some content is restricted by device, but for the most part, you can stream all three on your computer, phone, TV, etc.

-For families, all three allow you to censor mature content that you don’t want your kids stumbling upon and allow multiple users to stream at once.
+For families, all four allow you to censor mature content that you don’t want your kids stumbling upon and allow multiple users to stream at once.